Beliefs and policies of

 Zarthosthi parents in order to be a a member of the faith.
 Converts from

-other religions are not allowed to join.
+other religions are not allowed to join the religion.
 They do not recognize as Zarthosthi

 Zoroastrian.
 These policies are changing, particularly in the West.